DataTables from the DT package as a Shiny CRUD app interface

 })

-The add row button is not shown conditionally.
+The add row button is not conditionally enabled.
 Adding a new row is always an option.
 The DT package includes a function (addRow()) for adding rows to a DataTable but it only works for client-side tables.

 observeEvent(input$add_teams_row,{